-2ND LINE OF DEFENCE

-RISK AND COMPLIANCE

-Responsible for providing

-sufficient tools, evaluating

-and supporting operations in

-its risk management work

-MONITORING

-assessment of the company's operations, internal governance and control.
+INCLUDED IN OPERATIONS 3RD LINE OF DEFENCE 1ST LINE OF DEFENCE 2ND LINE OF DEFENCE INTERNAL AUDITING EXECUTIVE MANAGEMENT RISK AND COMPLIANCE Responsible for performing Responsible for maintai-Responsible for providing independent examinations ning good internal control sufficient tools, evaluating and risk management and supporting operations in and ensuring that the Risk and Compliance function works in its risk management work a satisfactory manner MONITORING assessment of the company's operations, internal governance and control.
 Internal auditing provides independent, objective assurance and advisory services to add value and improve Swedavia's operations.
 The head of internal auditing reports functionally to the Finance and Audit Committee and administratively to the Chief Legal Officer.